-This bill establishes restrictions on the use of tax revenue by political subdivisions in Iowa, specifically prohibiting them from using such funds to hire lobbyists or to pay entities (referred to as instrumentalities) that employ lobbyists.
-The bill defines "instrumentality" as an entity that serves a governmental purpose, operates on behalf of political subdivisions, and is controlled by members of those subdivisions.
-Examples of instrumentalities include the Iowa League of Cities, the Iowa State Association of Counties, and the Iowa School Board Association, while explicitly excluding state, county, or city insurance groups and employee benefits groups.
+This bill establishes restrictions on the use of tax revenue by political subdivisions in Iowa, specifically prohibiting them from employing or compensating lobbyists or paying entities that do so.
+The bill defines "instrumentality" as an entity that serves a governmental purpose, operates on behalf of political subdivisions, and is controlled by them, including organizations like the Iowa League of Cities and the Iowa School Board Association.
+However, it explicitly excludes state, county, or city insurance groups and employee benefits groups from this definition.

 Additionally, the bill amends existing law to include penalties for violations of these provisions.
-A person who knowingly and intentionally violates the lobbying restrictions outlined in the bill may be charged with a serious misdemeanor, which carries potential penalties of up to one year of confinement and fines ranging from $430 to $2,560.
-The bill aims to enhance government ethics by ensuring that public funds are not used to influence legislation or governmental actions through lobbying efforts.
+A person who knowingly and intentionally violates the lobbying restrictions outlined in the bill will be guilty of a serious misdemeanor, which may result in reprimand, suspension, or dismissal from their position.
+The penalties for a serious misdemeanor include confinement for up to one year and fines ranging from $430 to $2,560.

 Statutes affected: Introduced: 68B.34